clann24/jos/README.md

 jos
 ===

->I'm under some pressure right now with my.
-OS class and if we could just order food.
+>I'm under some pressure right now with my OS class and if we could just order food.

 JOS lab